pursuit-curriculum/unit-full-stack-web-development/express-sql-seed-read/README.md

 ## Getting Started

-- navigate to your Desktop or another convenient folder
+- Navigate to your Desktop or another convenient folder
 - `git status` to make sure you are not already in a `git` repository
 - `mkdir pg-colors-api`
 - `cd pg-colors-api`